 Essential information on using Windows 8 and upgrading to Win8 from Windows 7, Vista and XP -

 Windows 8 problems: How to diagnose and fix problems with Win8 -

 Windows 8 was made available worldwide on 26 October 2012.
 The run up to its release was several years long and the difference between Windows 7 and Windows 8, which can be used on a tablet or on a PC equipped with a touchscreen, is very marked, so there is no shortage of free and paid-for, in-depth, written guides and videos available on how to use it.
-For that reason, I will only be putting pages on this website that provide the news, essential how-to-use and upgrading information and deal with the methods of repair/recovery and problems with Windows 8.
+For that reason, I will only be putting information on this website that provides the news, essential how-to-use and upgrading information and which deals with the methods of repair/recovery and problems with Windows 8/8.1.

-The first major update is called Windows 8.1, which is set to be made available from the Windows Store on October 17, 2013, free of charge to the users who already have Windows 8 or Windows 8 Pro.
+The first major update was called Windows 8.1, which was made available from the Windows Store on October 17, 2013, free of charge to the users who already have Windows 8 or Windows 8 Pro - the only two versions for the home user.
 The Store can be accessed from the Start screen in Windows 8.
-It can be purchased over the counter as a packaged product that installs the full new version from October 18.
-Windows 8.1 provides new features and changes that Microsoft has been asked by users to implement, such as a Start button, which, unfortunately, is not the full kind of Start button that provides access to the installed apps and programs that previous versions of Windows provide.
+The upgrades could be purchased over the counter as packaged products that install the full new version from October 18, 2013.
+Windows 8.1 provides new features and changes that Microsoft has been asked by users to implement, such as a Start button, which, unfortunately, is still not the classic Start button that provides access to the installed apps and programs that previous versions of Windows provide.